meta-x/paths/README.md

 ### 3. Setup routing with Ring
-Finally, you need to apply the `router` function to your routes definition `(router routes-def)` and use it in your ring app definition.
+Finally, you need to apply one of the router functions to your routes definition - `(router-with-def routes-def)` or `(router-with-tree routes-tree)` - and use it in your ring app definition.

-`router` is the function that "compiles" the routes definition to a ring handler function that will route the requests to your defined handler. `router` also takes an optional 404 handler function as its 2nd argument.
+`router-with-def` is a function that takes a routes definition and returns a dispatcher function that will route the requests to your defined handler.

+`router-with-tree` takes a previously compiled routes tree and returns the dispatcher function that will route the requests.
+You can create a routes-tree using `create-routes-tree`.
+These functions, together with `route` allow you to query `paths` to determine what's the handler for a given path.

+They also take an optional 404 handler function as its 2nd argument.
 The 404 function must take one single argument, the http request.
 If no 404 handler is provided, a default 404 response will be generated.

 Here, see if this uncomplicates my explanation (this is how `paths` works):
 ![How paths works](/doc/how-paths-works.jpg?raw=true)

-You should use `router` in your ring app definition (with your desired middlewares).
+You should use the router functions in your ring app definition (with your desired middlewares).
+There's also a `wrap-route-params` middleware in `mx.paths.middleware` that puts the route parameters into the request's `:params` map.

 ```clojure
 (def app